opendistro/for-elasticsearch-docs/docs/elasticsearch/term.md

 Regular expressions are applied to the terms in the field and not the entire value of the field.

 The efficiency of your regular expression depends a lot on the patterns you write.
-Make sure you write `regex` queries with either a prefix or suffix to improve performance.
+Make sure that you write `regex` queries with either a prefix or suffix to improve performance.